 - Clear material for the lens such as plastic CD cases, paper protectors, or transparencies

-- Small decorations such as beads, confetti, shells, or other trinkets
+- Small decorations such as beads, confetti, sequins, shells, or other trinkets

 What You Do:

 - Your CDs will be the mirrors for your kaleidoscope.
-Use your metal ruler and permanent marker to draw a rectangle about 2 cm wide and as long as possible on the reflective surface of a CD.
+Take over duties and use your metal ruler and permanent marker to draw a rectangle about 2 cm wide and as long as possible on the reflective surface of a CD.

 - Use a utility knife and your metal ruler to score the edge of your rectangle, then use sharp scissors to cut along the marking.
 Create three of these mirrored rectangles.
 If the reflective material on the CDs starts to peel, use clear tape on the back side to hold it down.

 - Ask you child to help you arrange the rectangles so the mirrored surfaces face each other and the edges meet to form a triangular shape.
 Fit them into place against each other, and secure them with rubber bands.
 Check to make sure that the mirrors will be able to slide in and fit snugly inside your kaleidoscope tube.

 - Once the mirrors fit properly together and in the tube, use clear tape to hold the three mirrors together on the outside.

 - Next, prepare the tube for your kaleidoscope.
-Take your tube and saw off any closed ends of the tube.
+Take over duties and saw off any closed ends of the tube.

 - Let your child help you measure the length of your mirrors.
-You'll want to make your tube 1” to 1.5” longer.
+You'll want to make your tube 1–1.5 inches longer.
 Make sure you saw evenly, so you can fit a plastic piece to cap the end of it.

-- Now that your tube is a bit longer than the mirrors, saw off a section that is about 3/4” long.
+- Now that your tube is a bit longer than the mirrors, take over and saw off a section that is about ¾ of an inch long.
 This piece will become the end of the kaleidoscope and will hold the small decorations.

 - Once your tube pieces are cut, check that they are smooth and even enough to sit flush against a surface without significant gaps.
-Sand the edges of your tube to get rid of extra material sticking out, and then clean them with a paper towel.
+Taking over once again, sand the edges of your tube to get rid of extra material sticking out, and then clean them with a paper towel.

-- Now create the lenses for the kaleidoscopes.
+- Now create the lenses for the kaleidoscopes (you'll need three).
 You can use any clear material for the lenses such as parts of a CD jewel case or a plastic transparency.
-To make a lens, hold the tube against your lens material, drawing around the tube with a permanent marker to make sure it fits.
+To make a lens, have your child hold the tube against your lens material, drawing around the tube with a permanent marker to make sure it fits.

-- Cut out the circles using scissors or the utility knife.
-Make three of these circles.
+- Take over and cut out the three circles using scissors or the utility knife.

 - Wash and dry the plastic circles so that they are clean, transparent, and smooth.